Aragalur: Tourism

 Temples are primary attraction and few select days in the year are special for each of the big temples.
 Taking the god for a tour in the evening happens on auspicious occasions around the Raja Vedi.
 Aragalur celebrates many festivals like Pongal where the friends and relatives of nearby villages are invited.

 Shiva: Bhairavar puja is celebrated in a grand way at the Sri Kamanada Eswar temple 11.562717°N 78.788238°E on the 8th day after the new moon day (Ashtami) at midnight.
 This is probably the only temple having like this Bairavar pooja in Tamil Nadu.
 On the day before Panguni Uthiram, morning sun-ray directly falls on the Lingam and is worshiped at this time by small number of traditional local families.
 This next occurs on 12 April 2014 6:00 am to 6:30 am IST.
 This temple has a Temple tank, though dry for most part of the year.
 Kameshwara temple stala Purana indicates that the Kamadeva woke up Siva at this place.
 There is a village named Kaamakkaapaliyam in this locality.
 Sri Kamanada Eswar temple was built prior to 1206 CE and hosts many Epigraphs of historic and Archaeological importance and it is maintained by Tamil Nadu Government Hindu Religious & Charitable Endowments ministry.
 The epigraphs were collected by the British Raj in 1931CE and numbered it 408 - 455.
-Bhirava pooja here is recent phenomena - since 17 September 1993CE, and it is getting very popular and the village bustles with transient business.
+Bhirava pooja here is recent phenomena - since 17 September 1993CE, and it is getting very popular and the village bustles with transient business, including Aragalur traditional Paniyaram dish.
 The vimana is of 3 levels and it has Temple tank.
 Saint Vashistha, is believed to have worshipped the shiva Linga here.

 Aarudhra Darisanam is celebrated in December each year (Tamil month of Margazhi on Tiruvathira).

 Ashta Bhairavar icons installed at Aragalur are : Asitanga, Kala, Kapala, Krodha, Rudra, Ruru, Samhara & Unmatta.

 Vishnu: Rajaraja Vanar Kovaraiyan built Karivaradha Perumal Kovil (Vishnu) 11.562402°N 78.789074°E in the 12th century that is facing West.
 There are nice Dasavatara murals with the 9th avatar as Budha.
 This temple has a Temple tank having water.
 Its water is not used or minimally used for the ritualistic activity.
 This is parrikara sthalam for the people with stars Uthiradam, Thiruvonam, Avittam & Moolam.
 The vimana is of 3 levels and it has Temple tank.